-National Spotlight on Environmental Protests
+National Spotlight on Environmental Justice Protests

 Focus on Civil Rights and Environmental Justice

 Environmental justice activists saw a clear pattern across the United States.
 Corporate decision-makers and government authorities located facilities that could negatively impact the environment and local residents’ health in areas that were disproportionately home to impoverished people and communities of color.
 People in positions of power knew that residents of those communities often did not have the resources and connections to fight back successfully.

-Recognition of the Problem
+Recognition of the Importance of Environmental Justice

 In 1987, the United Church of Christ’s Commission for Racial Justice published a study that stated that race was the single most important factor influencing the locations of toxic waste facilities.
 The report also found that sites that disproportionately impacted minority communities were chosen intentionally.
 A 1990 report by sociologist Robert Bullard presented similar findings.

 Until then, environmental justice organizations had been mostly staffed and led by white people and had not focused on the environmental struggles of people of color.
 In a 1990 letter, the leaders of several environmental justice organizations accused the “Big 10” environmental groups of racial bias.
 The letter called on those groups to address the effects of environmental contamination on poor and minority communities.